Calcium Pyrophosphate Deposition Disease Workup

 Approach Considerations

-Revised diagnostic criteria for calcium pyrophosphate deposition disease (CPDD) are from Primer on Rheumatic Diseases (1997) and are used with permission from the Arthritis Foundation.
-The criteria are as follows[7] :
+Revised diagnostic criteria for calcium pyrophosphate deposition (CPPD) disease are from the Primer on Rheumatic Diseases (1997) and are used with permission from the Arthritis Foundation.
+The criteria are as follows [24] :

 • Criterion I - Demonstration of calcium pyrophosphate crystal deposition in tissue or synovial fluid by definitive means (eg, characteristic radiographs, diffraction analysis, or chemical analysis)